 Quick Deer Facts

-Deer belong to the family Cervidae, order Artiodactyla.
+Deer belong to the family Cervidae, in the order Artiodactyla.

-Most of the deer are herbivores and generally, eat grasses, weeds, leaves, twigs, lichens, and herbs.
-Many deer species lack the upper front row of incisors, and only have a hard palate.
-They are cud-chewing mammals, meaning they can eat a variety of food quickly and digest it later.
-To aid this process, they have four-chambered stomachs, where each chamber serves a different purpose.
+Most deer are herbivores and generally eat grasses, weeds, leaves, twigs, lichens, and herbs.
+Many deer species have no upper front row of incisor teeth — just a hard pad of gum.
+They are cud-chewing mammals, which means they can eat a lot of food quickly and digest it later.
+To do this, they have four-chambered stomachs, where each chamber does a different job.

-In almost all species, males grow antlers, with each species having its own distinguishing antler structure.
+In almost all species, only the males grow antlers, and each species has its own distinctive antler shape.

-Antlers are used during the breeding season when males fight with each other to vie for females’ attention.
-Deer shed their antlers at the end of the mating season.
-The antlers are replaced by a new set every year.
+Antlers are used during the breeding season, when the males fight each other to win the females’ attention.
+Deer shed their antlers at the end of the mating season, and a brand-new set grows in to replace them every year.

-Deer can be found in all climatic and geographical zones, ranging from the freezing tundra, the plains, mountains, grasslands to the equatorial forests.
+Deer can be found in every climate and geographical zone, from the freezing tundra and the plains to mountains, grasslands, and the equatorial forests.

 Africa has only one native species, the Red Deer, found in the Atlas Mountains in the northwest.

-Six species were introduced in Australia, which include the Fallow Deer, Red Deer, Sambar Deer, Hog Deer, Rusa Deer, and the Chital.
+Six species were introduced into Australia: the Fallow Deer, Red Deer, Sambar Deer, Hog Deer, Rusa Deer, and the Chital.

 The North American deer species include the white-tailed deer, mule deer, black-tailed deer, elk, caribou, and moose.